Polylogarithmic-Weight Dicke States in QAC$^0$ and Arbitrary Symmetric States in QAC$^0_f$: Introduction

-In the $\QACZ$ model where light-cone arguments also break down, Dicke states have recently been of interest for both upper bounds \cite{grier2026tc0, cleandicke2026} and for understanding the power of Toffoli gates vs $\FANOUT$ ($\QACZ$ vs $\QACZF$) \cite{gretta2026paritynotinqac0iff}. \cite{grier2026tc0} showed the first constant-depth unitary construction of a Dicke state, by giving a $\QACZ$ circuit to prepare $\ket{D^n_1}$, also known as the $W$ state ($\ket{W_n}$). \cite{cleandicke2026} further showed that for any $k = O(1)$, $\dkn$ can be prepared in $\QACZ$.
-For $k = \omega(1)$, the only known constant depth unitary construction is that of \cite{cleandicke2026} and uses $\FANOUT_n$ to prepare $\ket{D^n_k}$, producing a $\QACZF$ circuit.
+Light-cone lower-bounds break down in the $\QACZ$ setting in which Dicke states have recently been of interest for both algorithms \cite{grier2026tc0, cleandicke2026} and circuit complexity, specifically in understanding the power of Toffoli gates vs $\FANOUT$ ($\QACZ$ vs $\QACZF$) \cite{gretta2026paritynotinqac0iff}.
+The first constant-depth unitary construction of a nontrivial Dicke state is due to \cite{grier2026tc0}, who gave a $\QACZ$ circuit for preparing $\ket{D^n_1}$, also known as the $W$ state.
+Following, \cite{cleandicke2026} showed that for any $k = O(1)$, $\dkn$ can be prepared in $\QACZ$.
+However for $k = \omega(1)$, the only known constant depth unitary construction is that of \cite{cleandicke2026} and uses $\FANOUT_n$ to prepare $\ket{D^n_k}$, producing a $\QACZF$ circuit.
 As referenced earlier, $\QACZF$ is a very powerful class and is in fact the quantum analogue of $\TCZ$, i.e. $\QACZF = \QTCZ$ \cite{grier2026tc0}.
-It is unknown if $\QACZ$, the quantum analogue of $\ACZ$, can simulate $\QACZF$.
+It is unknown if $\QACZ$, the quantum analogue of $\ACZ$, can simulate $\QACZF$, or even $\ACZ$.
 This naturally raises the question of whether Dicke states can be prepared without relying on $\FANOUT_n$ gates.
 Recently, \cite{gretta2026paritynotinqac0iff} showed that $\FANOUT_k$ is necessary to prepare $\ket{D^n_k}$.
 However, for $k = \omega(1)$, known constructions rely on $\FANOUT_n$, leaving a large gap between the upper and lower bounds on the required fanout.